-It’s not known how many meteors per hour may be seen during this event.
+It’s not known how many meteors per hour may be seen during the Phoenicids Meteor Shower.
 When this shower was first observed in 1956, there were about 100 meteors per hour.
 However, since then it hasn’t been so spectacular.

 What is a meteor shower?